jacksondunstan/UnityNativeScripting/README.md

 A library to allow writing Unity scripts in native code: C, C++, assembly.

+## Purpose

+This project aims to give you a viable alternative to C#.
+Scripting in C++ isn't right for all parts of every project, but now it's an option.

+## Goals

+* Make scripting in C++ as easy as C#
+* Low performance overhead
+* Easy integration with any Unity project
+* Fast compile, build, and code generation times

 # Reasons to Prefer C++ Over C# #

+## Fast Compile Times

+C++ compiles much more quickly than C#.
+Moderate size projects typically take 10+ seconds to compile in C# but only about 1 second to compile in C++.
+Faster compilation adds up over time to productivity gains.
+Quicker iteration times make it easier to stay in the "flow" of programming.

+## Fast Device Build Times

+Changing one line of C# code requires you to make a new build of the game.
+Typical iOS build times tend to be at least 10 minutes because IL2CPP has to run and then Xcode has to compile a huge amount of C++.

+By using C++, we can compile the game as a C++ plugin in about 1 second, swap the plugin into the Xcode project, and then immediately run the game.
+That's a huge productivity boost!

+## No Garbage Collector

+Unity's garbage collector is mandatory and has a lot of problems.
+It's slow, runs on the main thread, collects all garbage at once, fragments the heap, and never shrinks the heap.
+So your game will experience "frame hitches" and eventually you'll run out of memory and crash.

+A significant amount of effort is required to work around the GC and the resulting code is difficult to maintain and slow.
+This includes techniques like [object pools](http://jacksondunstan.com/articles/3829), which essentially make memory management manual.
+You've also got to avoid boxing value types like `int` to to managed types like `object`, not use `foreach` loops in some situations, and various other [gotchas](http://jacksondunstan.com/articles/3850).

+C++ has no required garbage collector and features optional automatic memory management via "smart pointer" types like [shared_ptr](http://en.cppreference.com/w/cpp/memory/shared_ptr).
+It offers excellent alternatives to Unity's primitive garbage collector.

+## Total Control

 By using C++ directly, you gain complete control over the code the CPU will execute.
 It's much easier to generate optimal code with a C++ compiler than with a C# compiler, IL2CPP, and finally a C++ compiler.
-You can even code with compiler intrinsics or assembly to directly write machine code and take advantage of CPU features like [SIMD](http://jacksondunstan.com/articles/3890) and hardware AES encryption for massive performance gains.
+Cut out the middle-man and you can take advantage of compiler intrinsics or assembly to directly write machine code using powerful CPU features like [SIMD](http://jacksondunstan.com/articles/3890) and hardware AES encryption for massive performance gains.

+## More Features

-C++ is also a much larger language than C# and some developers will prefer having more tools at their disposal.
+C++ is a much larger language than C# and some developers will prefer having more tools at their disposal.
 Here are a few differences:

 * Its template system is much more powerful than C# generics
 * There are macros for extreme flexibility by generating code
-* Function pointers instead of just delegates
+* Cheap function pointers instead of heavyweight delegates
 * No-overhead [algorithms](http://en.cppreference.com/w/cpp/algorithm) instead of LINQ
 * Bit fields for easy memory savings
-* Pointers and never-null references instead of just managed referneces
+* Pointers and never-null references instead of just managed references
 * Much more.
 C++ is huge.

-There are also some problems with C# code running under Unity that you'll automatically avoid.
-For one, Unity's garbage collector is very slow.
-It runs on the main thread, which blocks rendering and input handling.
-It collects all objects at once, which causes frame hitches.
-And it fragments memory, so eventually you may run out and crash.

-A significant amount of effort is required to work around the GC and the resulting code is difficult to maintain and slow.
-This includes techniques like [object pools](http://jacksondunstan.com/articles/3829), which essentially make memory management manual.
-You've also got to avoid boxing value types to managed types, `foreach` loops in some situations, and various other [gotchas](http://jacksondunstan.com/articles/3850).

-C++ has no required garbage collector and features optional automatic memory management via "smart pointer" types like [shared_ptr](http://en.cppreference.com/w/cpp/memory/shared_ptr).
-It offers an excellent alternative to Unity's primitive garbage collector.
+## No IL2CPP Surprises

 While IL2CPP transforms C# into C++ already, it generates a lot of overhead.
 There are many [surprises](http://jacksondunstan.com/articles/3916) if you read through the generated C++.
 For example, there's overhead for any function using a static variable and an extra two pointers are stored at the beginning of every class.
 The same goes for all sorts of features such as `sizeof()`, mandatory null checks, and so forth.
 Instead, you could write C++ directly and not need to work around IL2CPP.

-This project aims to give you a viable alternative to C#.
-Scripting in C++ isn't right for all parts of every project, but now it's an option.

-# Features
+# UnityNativeScripting Features

 * Supports Windows, macOS, iOS, and Android (editor and standalone)
 * Plays nice with other C# scripts- no need to use 100% C++